 Each of the 200 Authorized Advisors:

-- Have passed a certification test and demonstrated their competency with the concept
+- Have completed in-depth training and testing and demonstrated their competency with the concept

 - Take continuing education classes

 - Work under the guidance of a Bank On Yourself technical and policy-design specialist team that has collectively designed tens of thousands of policies for the concept

 - Work with some of the financially strongest life insurance groups in the world, and know which companies have policies that meet all the requirements needed to maximize the power of the concept